Thechikottukavu Ramachandran: The 'killer' Indian elephant who's loved and feared

 - Published

 A controversial elephant in the southern Indian state of Kerala is back in the news after a local temple bid a record amount for his participation in its annual festival.
-BBC Hindi's Imran Qureshi explains why the 57-year-old animal evokes both admiration and compassion.
+BBC Hindi's Imran Qureshi explains why the 57-year-old animal evokes both admiration, fear and compassion.

 Thechikottukavu Ramachandran is often called the tallest captive elephant in India, a claim that's hard to independently verify.
-What is beyond doubt is that he is 10.53ft (3.2m) tall, a majestic, imposing presence that looms large over his fellow pachyderms.
+What is beyond doubt is that he is 10.53ft (3.2m) tall, a majestic, imposing presence that looms large over his fellow elephants.

-Ramachandran, who is owned by the Thechikkottukavu temple trust in Thrissur district, is one among hundreds of captive elephants in Kerala that are leased out for temple festivals and other programmes.
+Ramachandran, owned by the Thechikkottukavu temple trust in Thrissur district, is one among hundreds of captive elephants in Kerala that are leased out for temple festivals and other programmes.

 He has thousands of admirers - a fan page on Facebook which regularly posts photos and updates has 122,000 followers - and draws huge crowds at events.

-But he is also notorious - critics says he displays violent tendencies and allege he has killed at least 13 people and two elephants over the past four decades.
+But he is also notorious for displays of violence - critics allege he has killed at least 13 people and two elephants over the past four decades.
 Thechikkottukavu temple officials, however, say that Ramachandran was not the direct cause of these deaths, which mostly occurred due to stampedes that broke out after he became agitated due to loud noises and other provocations at events.

-Animal rights activists say that Ramachandran, who is blind in his left eye, shouldn't be forced to participate in public events.
+Ramachandran is blind in his left eye, and animal rights activists say he shouldn't be forced to participate in public events.

 "He is the tallest and most handsome of elephants.
 It is a marvel to see him from close quarters.
 But his majestic look has also become a curse," says Sreedevi S Kartha, who works with welfare organisation People for Animals.